ajread4/WindowsThreatHunting/HostThreatHunting.md

 8. Use ```eventvwr.msc``` to view  Microsoft-Windows-PowerShell%4Operational for event id 40961, 40962, 8193, 8194, and 8197 on source machine for remote connection.
 9. Use ```eventvwr.msc``` to view  Microsoft-Windows-PowerShell%4Operational for event id 4103, 4104, 53504 on target machine for remote connection.
 10. Use ```eventvwr.msc``` to view  Microsoft-Windows-WinRM%4Operational logs for event id 91 or 168 on target machine for remote connection.
+11. Use PSReadline to view full script blocks.

 # View PowerShell Command Execution [T1059.001](https://attack.mitre.org/techniques/T1059/001) [T1546.013](https://attack.mitre.org/techniques/T1546/013)
 1. Use ```eventvwr.msc``` on a Windows system and navigate to Applications and Services Logs -> Microsoft -> Windows -> PowerShell -> Operational and look for EventID 4104.